huggingface/transformers/docs/source/performance.md

 One of the important requirements to reach great training speed is the ability to feed the GPU at the maximum speed it can handle.
 By default everything happens in the main process and it might not be able to read the data from disk fast enough, and thus create a bottleneck, leading to GPU under-utilization.

-- `DataLoader(`pin_memory=True`, ...)` which ensures that the data gets preloaded into the pinned memory on CPU and typically leads to much faster transfers from CPU to GPU memory.
+- `DataLoader(pin_memory=True, ...)` which ensures that the data gets preloaded into the pinned memory on CPU and typically leads to much faster transfers from CPU to GPU memory.
--  `DataLoader(`num_workers=4`, ...)` - spawn several workers to pre-load data faster - during training watch the GPU utilization stats and if it's far from 100% experiment with raising the number of workers.
+-  `DataLoader(num_workers=4, ...)` - spawn several workers to pre-load data faster - during training watch the GPU utilization stats and if it's far from 100% experiment with raising the number of workers.
 Of course, the problem could be elsewhere so a very big number of workers won't necessarily lead to a better performance.

 ### Faster optimizer

 pytorch-nightly introduced `torch.optim._multi_tensor` which should significantly speed up the optimizers for situations with lots of small feature tensors.
 It should eventually become the default, but if you want to experiment with it sooner and don't mind using the bleed-edge, see: https://github.com/huggingface/transformers/issues/9965

+## Contribute

+This document is far from being complete and a lot more needs to be added, so if you have additions or corrections to make please don't hesitate to open a PR or if you aren't sure start an Issue and we can discuss the details there.

+When making contributions that A is better than B, please try to include a reproducible benchmark and/or a link to the source of that information (unless it comes directly from you).